Canning Basin

-The basin is also a distinct physiographic province of the larger West Australian Shield division.
+Description

 The Canning Basin is home to a Devonian fossil reef complex that stretches 350 km across the northern edge of the basin.
 The fossil reef is very well preserved and is cut by several modern canyons, including Geikie Gorge and Windjana Gorge.

 The fossil sites associated the ancient reef system that extended for around one thousand kilometres along what is now the northwest of the Australian continent, described as resembling the modern Great Barrier Reef off the coast of Eastern Australia.
 The sites have produced ancient fossil material in an excellent state of preservation, most notably those revealing details of the structure of skeletons and soft-tissues of early amphibians.
 One important site is referred to as the "Devonian 'Great Barrier Reef'", and another, the "Gogo fish fossil site" (the Gogo formation), is named for the discovery of the Gogo fish.

 The internal features of the basin include: